Skin Condition 101

 See Ya Pore Strips

 As teens, there was nothing more satisfying than putting on a pore strip and being partially mesmerized (or grossed out) by what was revealed.
-But here’s the catch: pore strips don’t work on blackheads.
+But here’s the catch: pore strips don’t work for blackheads on your nose.
 What you were seeing was actually called sebaceous filament.

 “[Pore strips] are even worse than tape,” cautions Montoya.
 “What you're doing is pulling off that very, very important barrier on the skin.”
 Remember, blackheads are black, because they’ve been oxidized by oxygen.
 Sebaceous filaments, however, are naturally-occurring, clear, tube-like structures that line the walls of your pores.
 “When you use a pore strip, you're temporarily removing those sebaceous filaments,” explains Montoya.
 “And the way they’re being removed is actually more damaging to the skin than if you just left them there.”